AshleyF/Forthkit/library/turtle/readme.md

 ## Walkthrough

 Turtle graphics is based on a _turtle_ that leaves a trail as it moves (we don't support raising the pen).
-The turtle maintains a heading and starts at the center of the canvas, which we consider to have the coordinates 0, 0.
+The turtle maintains a heading and starts at the center of the canvas, which we consider to be coordinate 0, 0.

 ```forth
 var x var y var theta
 var dx var dy
 ```

- So the complete turtle pose can be expressed with three numbers `x`, `y` and `theta`.
+ The complete turtle pose can be expressed with three numbers `x`, `y` and `theta`.
 We will also maintain a delta x/y to avoid recomputing while the heading hasn't changed.

 ```forth
 : go y ! x ! ;